 Because I feel as if I am in better health than I have been in a long time, and with my gut healed, I feel that my immune system is strong enough for now.
 And while removing the pulp of a tooth is not optimal, if that pulp is diseased and infected, I think that removing only the diseased parts was a better choice than extraction for me.

 For now, the tooth seems to be fine.
 The research that I have done thus far has brought me to the conclusion that root canal therapy was a good move for me.
 Perhaps my understanding will change in the future.
 As the wise, old saying goes, “if it ain’t broke, don’t fix it.”
-In this case, it is broke, but truly fixing it could do collateral damage that I am not prepared for.
+In this case, it is broken, but truly fixing it could do collateral damage that I am not prepared for.